 Move one piece 5 spaces and the other piece 6 spaces

 If you roll doubles, you can make 4 moves.

 CAPTURING.
 Slow down your opponent by capturing his pieces.
 If a single piece is left in a space, the opposing player has the opportunity to capture the piece and send it off the board.
-(The piece sits on the bar in the middle.)
+Their piece sits on the bar in the middle.

-To prevent this, try to time your moves so that there are always two or more of your pieces in a given slot.
+To block this from happening to you, try to time your moves so that there are always two or more of your pieces in a given slot.
 In other words, avoid stranding lone pieces.

 If one of your pieces is captured, you can rescue the piece on the next turn and return it to the board.

-To do this, first roll the dice, then pick one of the two die values as the slot in the upper right section of the board where your piece will be returned to.
+To rescue your checker, first roll the dice, then pick one of the two die values as the slot in the upper right section of the board where your piece will be returned to.
 Click that slot to move your piece from the bar to there.